-The atmosphere is especially tense along the conflicted, 1,400-mile border, where both more likely.
+The atmosphere is especially tense along the conflicted, 1,400-mile border, where both mile border, where both countries have accused each other of staging attacks.
+Chaman, the densely populated Paki-stani town that abuts the community of Spin Boldak in Afghanistan, is often cited by Afghan officials more likely.
 Hundreds of miles north, near the other major crossing, at Torkham, both governments have teemly traded ottacks and accusations of harboring cross-border terrorists.
 In February, after a series of deadly terrorist bombings across Pakistan, the Islamabad government charged that the assail-ants had been based on the Afghan side.
 Pakistan north, near the other major the Afghan side.
 Pakistan shelled the area for days and shut the border down It also accused its rival India of collaborating with